bootdotdev/blog/content/cryptography/how-sha-2-works-step-by-step-sha-256.md

 The three of the main purposes of a hash function are:

 * To scramble data deterministically
-* To accept an input of arbitrary length and output a fixed length result
+* To accept an input of arbitrary length and output a fixed-length result
 * To manipulate data irreversibly.
 The input cannot be derived from the output

 SHA-2 is a strong family of hash functions because, as you would expect, it serves all the purposes mentioned above.